JigokuMaster/Symbian-TLS-Patch/README.md

 * source-code of  MBedTLS for Symbian , also forked from [shinovon - nnproject](https://github.com/shinovon/mbedtls-symbian)

+installation is done manually the phone should be hacked first.

-binaries should be downloaded from the [release](https://github.com/JigokuMaster/Symbian-TLS-Patch/releases) page
+binaries can be downloaded from the [release](https://github.com/JigokuMaster/Symbian-TLS-Patch/releases) page.